pnsn/GFAST/ShakeAlertBranch.md

 The ShakeAlertDev branch is a branch of Mike H's '2020' GFAST branch at https://github.com/pnsn

+## Static vs dynamic linking

+The original ShakeAlert specification called for static linking of all non-system libraries.
+That is interpretted in this implementation as staticlally linking all libraries that are not installed via yum.

 ## Dependencies

 GFAST was originally ported to c/c++ with many dependencies that cannot